Last Updated 25 Jul 2024

 Despite the rise of social media and online marketplaces, emails continue to be useful for finding new prospects.

-Many freelancers, solopreneurs, and small business owners use cold emails to find new clients.
+Many freelancers, solopreneurs, and small business owners use cold emails, often with the help of cold emailing software, to find new clients.

 You can do the same.